-Your licence does not need to have a ‘supply’ activity specified in order to supply or export CBD products.
+Your medicinal cannabis licence does not need to have a ‘Supply’ activity specified in order to supply or export CBD products.

-Before you can supply a CBD product you will need to apply to the Medicinal Cannabis Agency for a product assessment to establish it meets the medicinal cannabis minimum quality standard.
+Before you can supply a CBD product you will need to apply to the Medicinal Cannabis Agency for a product assessment to establish it meets the minimum quality standard.

-If your planned activities are limited to re-packing CBD products that have been manufactured by a GMP-compliant facility and verified to meet the medicinal cannabis minimum quality standard, a Licence to Pack Medicines is required instead of a Licence to Manufacture Medicines.
-This will allow you to pack and label the CBD Product only.
+If your planned activities are limited to re-packing CBD products that have been manufactured by a GMP-compliant facility and verified to meet the minimum quality standard, a Licence to Pack Medicines is required instead of a Licence to Manufacture Medicines.
+This will allow you to pack and label the CBD product only.

 To obtain either licence, you will need to demonstrate compliance with the New Zealand Code of Good Manufacturing Practice for Manufacture and Distribution of Therapeutic Goods (the Code of GMP).

 For further information, refer to the Medsafe guidance on manufacturing medicines and Part 4 of the Guideline on the Regulation of Therapeutic Products in New Zealand.